xamn-d/init/i3m/README.md

-Persistence and aliasing available at user discretion and system dependent.
+Persistence and aliasing available at user discretion and dependent on system architecture.